Simone enjoys fashion and fashion accessories. She also finds garments to be more about strategy than stereotypes.

 According to the Centers for Disease Control and Protection, the most common form of cancer in the US is skin cancer.
-In 2007, over 58 thousand people were diagnosed with the melanomas of the skin, and 8,461 people died from the affliction.
+In 2007, over 58,000 people were diagnosed with the melanomas of the skin, and 8,461 people died from the affliction.

-> Not ready to fry up and become another statistic, I'm pretty careful about sun protection.
+I'm not ready to fry up and become another statistic, so I'm pretty careful about sun protection.
 That said, I don't always have time to put sunscreen on more than just my face, and I neither like the feeling of sticky arms nor the dreadful heat of extra layers of sun-protecting clothing on hot summer days.

-> This is why I have turned to UV parasols.
+This is why I have turned to UV parasols.
 They serve as an excellent alternative in the world of skin protection.
 UV parasols, different from many typical umbrellas, have specially treated fabric that protects the skin from UVA and UVB rays.
 Though some can also be used for protection from rain, most UV parasols are designed exclusively to protect your skin from the sun and will do no good in a downpour.

 Interestingly, UV parasols existed before rain umbrellas.
 The word "parasol" is actually derived from "para" (defense against) and "sol" (sun), and parasols in Europe were originally used by stately ladies adapting Asian-style umbrellas to secure stylish, mobile shade.
 The modern rain umbrella didn't actually come about until the 1800s.

 I first encountered UV parasols in Japan—they can be seen all over on city streets, in parks, and in local neighborhoods, and a litany of beautiful styles and colors are available.
 I started collecting them and bringing them home with me, and always got compliments when I took them out on my afternoon constitutionals.